 Can you easily break or bend the bone?
 If you can, so can your dog.
 Think, how thick is the bone?
 The density of the bone is a key factor when looking for the right bone for your dog.
 The thicker the bone, the harder it is to break down and become a choking hazard.
 The Redbarn Shank Bones are a notable example of a thick and durable bone.

-Another defining characteristic of a safe bone is how it feels.
+Another defining characteristic of a safer bone is how it feels.
 Does the bone have a smooth surface, or is it rough and jagged?
 Bones that have more of a smoother surface are safer because they are less likely to cut your dog’s mouth.
 Do you find holes around the bone?
 If you can see a lot of small pores across the outer surface of the bone, it may be a sign of a weak bone vulnerable to fracturing when your dog chews on it.

 A solid trick to check if a bone you picked may be weak is to use your fingernails to lightly scratch the exterior of the bone.
 If you find the bone is chalky and has a bit of residue, that may be a bone you want to avoid giving your dog.